rowan01g/Fission-for-Answers/README.md

 - Ability to store users score, additionally, to share a players score with friends/to social media to challenge others.
 - Bonus points for speed of answers and/or a countdown timer, to give users an allotted amount of time for each answer.
 - More questions from an external database.
+- A 'light mode' toggle, with accessible colours for players who may be visually impaired.

 # Design